CPAN-Security/Net-CVE/doc/Net-CVE.md

     $reporter->diag;
     my $diag = $reporter->diag;

-If an error occured, returns information about the error.
+If an error occurred, returns information about the error.
 In void context prints the diagnostics using `warn`.
 The diagnostics - if any - will be returned in a hashref with the following fields: